knlrvr/kanelariviere-new/posts/app-vs-pages.md

 }
 ```

-I also didn't even really *need* to use getStaticProps since there just wasn't any data to 'fetch'.
-I just wrote my own function that held the data I wanted and called that function in the main component so it would only return the information for the project that matched the url (*the magic of params!*).
+I also didn't really need to use getStaticProps at all since I'm not fetching data from an API or backend of any kind.
+I just wrote a function with hardcoded data and called that function in the main component so it would only return the information for the project that matched the url (*the magic of params!*).

 ```jsx
 export default async function WorksPage(